Klaeser-Homelab/Voyagr/README.md

 - [ ] Discover and share values and habits
 - [ ] Initiate habits and session from places smart home buttons
 - [ ] Journey API allows habit tracking to be recorded from self-management apps
+- [ ] The app's personality is configurable.
+Supportive, chiding, etc. This will be packaged as "Choose your guide"

 ## Using Journey
 Right now I use Journey on my network at home.
 Two issues must be completed before others can use Journey.